pepeic/W3recovery/README.md

 ## License

-Licensed under MIT license unless stated otherwise
+Licensed under MIT license unless stated otherwise.
+This is competition project so I do not accept any issues nor pull requests (at least now).
+If you need to fix something, then make a fork and do it yourself, the code is open source.